 Mary and Martha were two sisters who loved to have Jesus in their home.
 Even when He was considered a public enemy with a price on His head, they were unafraid to offer Him their home as His headquarters.
 During Easter week, Jesus never spent the night inside Jerusalem, but He and His men returned to Bethany every evening and received a welcome from the sisters.
-They were glad that they had made their home available to Jesus, because Jesus developed a deep love for their family over the months of their relationship and He risked His life to come to them during a crisis time when their brother Lazarus was deathly ill (John 11).
-Because their home was open to Jesus, it became the place where Jesus performed His greatest miracle when He raised Lazarus back to life after four days in the tomb.
+They were glad that they had made their home available to Jesus, because Jesus developed a deep love for their family.
+He risked His life to come to them during a crisis time when their brother Lazarus was deathly ill (John 11).
+Because their home was open to Jesus, it became the place where Jesus performed His greatest miracle, raising Lazarus back to life after four days in the tomb.
+Beginning from the first minute Jesus stepped into his house (Luke 4:38) until the moment He stepped out of the boat (5:11), see if you can list five benefits that came to Peter as a result of welcoming Jesus:

 Shortly after Jesus raised their brother from the dead, Mary and Martha were helping their neighbor Simon to welcome Jesus for a banquet in Simon's home.
 After dinner Mary brought out a very expensive ointment of spices that she poured out on Jesus, and He accepted the offering as the anointing of His burial (John 12:7).
 Think of it!
-Burial anointing is the service provided by the next-of-kin; it was what Jesus' mother was coming to do for Him on Easter Sunday, but she arrived too late-He had already risen from the dead!
-Jesus was accepting this Mary's service in place of His closest relative.
+Burial anointing was a custom reserved for one's closest relative; it was what Jesus' mother was coming to do for Him on Easter Sunday, but she arrived too late-He had already risen from the dead!
+Jesus was accepting Mary's service in place of His closest relative, His own mother.

-Do you think they could ever have wondered whether opening their home was worth it?
+✤ Do you think Mary and Martha ever wondered whether opening their home to Jesus was worth it?